Links for Kids *

-Humans are born as naturally curious, caring and loving beings, then somewhere along the way become conditioned or learn the contrary.
+As humans, we are born as naturally curious, caring, and loving beings, then somewhere along the way become conditioned or learn the contrary.
 We have challenges to overcome, and yet whenever there's any bit of a challenge or new passing fancy or trend, without care so easily some people just drop their efforts and move on to the next easy thing.
-There are the people I have encountered that say they think they don't matter, and efforts are hopeless, and it's of no use to even vote, and they say only the corporations and famous celebrities have the ability to make a difference because they have money.
+And then there are also the people that say they think they don't matter, and efforts are hopeless, and it's of no use to even vote, and they say only the corporations and famous celebrities have the ability to make a difference because they have money.
+But amidst the apathy, complacency, and hopelessness, there are still those with hope and passion, who care to get involved and make a difference.

 Written by Melanie Silos (Songwriter/Editor, Rock for Learning)